wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 in this document.

 Package managers must not install or run any untrusted package for variant resolution without the explicit user opt-in.
-Provider packages should take measures to guard against supply chain attacks, such as vendoring all dependencies.
+Provider packages should take measures to guard against supply chain attacks, for example by vendoring all dependencies.

 It is recommended that the most commonly used plugins are either vendored, reimplemented, or locked to specific wheels after verifying their trustworthiness, to enable the ability to securely install variant wheels out-of-the-box.